 Active residents will benefit from the close proximity of several state-of-the-art leisure centres, with provisions for everything from traditional gym classes to team competitive sport.
 Hope Sports Centre is a five minute drive from home and hosts a range of activities including bowling, badminton, netball and a variety of fitness classes.
 A little further afield, Total Fitness Wrexham boasts a large selection of the latest equipment, including a carefully designed cardio and strength training area, a hydrotherapy pool, sauna and steam room.

-History enthusiasts will delight in the rich heritage of nearby Wrexham which is visible in the Tudor style buildings of the town centre, along with the stunning architecture of the local parishes and stately homes.
-The Wrexham County Borough Museum is a 10 minute drive from home and is an excellent starting point to discover the local history of the town and its surrounding areas.
-Set in the landmark County Building of Wrexham, the welcoming museum presents seasonal galleries, touring exhibitions and children’s activities, along with a quaint on-site café.
-Also unique to the town, The Parish Church of St Giles is thought to be the finest ecclesiastical building in Wales and is famously the burial site of Elihu Yale, founder of the world-renowned Yale University.
+History enthusiasts will delight in the rich heritage of nearby Wrexham which is visible in the Tudor style buildings of the city centre, along with the stunning architecture of the local parishes and stately homes.
+The Wrexham County Borough Museum is a 10 minute drive from home and is an excellent starting point to discover the local history of the newly declared city and its surrounding areas.
+Set in the landmark County Building of Wrexham, the welcoming museum presents seasonal galleries, touring exhibitions, and children’s activities, along with a quaint on-site café.
+Also unique to the city, The Parish Church of St Giles is thought to be the finest ecclesiastical building in Wales and is famously the burial site of Elihu Yale, founder of the world-renowned Yale University.
 The church presents a magnificent interior with intricate statues, artwork and stained glass, along with breath-taking views from the majestic 16th century tower, which is one of The Seven Wonders of Wales.